compsult/MenuOptions/README.md

 ## MenuOptions ##
+> New in version 1.6+, arrow key enabled to allow pure keyboard interaction
 1. a jQuery widget designed to optimize data entry speed for both keyboard and mouse users

-2. uses autocomplete and mouseover filtering
+2. Intelligent autocomplete that automatically removes invalid characters and can utilize multicolumn select lists.

+3. Menus built from JSON that follow URLs or execute javascript functions and allow dividers

-3. just like the  &lt;select&gt; element, uses visible text and hidden values
+4. just like the  &lt;select&gt; element, uses visible text and hidden values

-4. can create menus (with dividers) that follow URLs or execute javascript functions

 5. has a select control that enables 1 click data entry